Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Asynchronous_Backing/Shallow_Dive_Asynchronous_Backing_Slides.md

 Notes:

-- Segment added to as each new block is imported on chain
+- Segment added to as each new block is imported into the parachain runtime
 - Segment shrinks when one of its ancestor blocks becomes included
 - Maximum unincluded segment capacity is set both on the parachain and relay chain